bartman/progression-app-perl/README.md

 See http://www.progression-app.com/ to learn more about Progression.

+# how can I get my data

+If you export your workouts with Progression, you'll get a `DATE TIME.progressionbackup` file.

+Alternatively you can use `./pull-from-device` to copy the database from your device using ADB (`fws.json`, `ms.json`, `ua.json`, `up.json`) or some other means.

 # what can I do?

-If you export your workouts with Progression, you'll get a `DATE TIME.progressionbackup` file.

-The main script is called `weightxreps.pl` and it can read from Progression backup file, and generate [weightxreps.net](http://weightxreps.net) journal entries based on the workouts.
+The main script is called `weightxreps.pl`, and it can read from `aws.json` or a `*.progressionbackup` file.

-To list all workouts in the backup file:
+Specifying no other options will list all the workouts.

     # ./weightxreps.pl -i data/2015-12-26-15-48-17.progressionbackup
     ...